xinaam/sdk-sample-android/README.md

  - **MzaaloEnvironment.STAGING**
  - **MzaaloEnvironment.PRODUCTION**

+Expected values of `code` field in `MzError` object are:

+ - 3001
+ - 3008

 ### isInitSuccessful

 A utility function to check if the Mzaalo SDK is properly initialised or not.
 This function can be called on either `MzaaloPlayer` or `MzaaloRewards` or `MzaaloAuth` (depending upon the dependency included).